ROME - A WEEK IN THE ETERNAL CITY.

 It’s a sound that has endured.
 This city never lets you forget you are in Rome and that this is the real deal.

 Take yourself to Piazza Republica and see what I mean.
-Travelling around, the city opens up with such grandeur that it verges on the orgiastic of scale.
-It’s simply magnifico!
+Travelling around, the city opens up with such grandeur, it’s simply magnifico!

 Romans love a piazza.
-I’d never seen a city with so many squares of such abundance.
+I’d never seen a city with such an abundance of squares.
 They are the kings of concrete.
 And f***k me can they construct a fountain.

-If that’s not enough, the city is adorned with sculptures and artwork that lie in situ with artwork resting serenely in chapels strewn all over the city; Caravaggio in your local chapel?
+If that’s not enough, the city is adorned with sculptures that lie in-situ with artwork resting serenely in chapels strewn all over the city; Caravaggio in your local chapel?
 Yes please.

-Roman palazzo’s of the historical prominent families appear to pop up all over the place and it is a surprisingly green city with plenty of parks and gardens to get lost in.
+Palazzos of the historical prominent families appear to pop up all over.
+Rome is a surprisingly green city with plenty of parks and gardens to get lost in.
 This sprawling metropolis really has it all.

 And, you can spend big here, simply on surviving.
-Food and drink costs on a par with London.
+Food and drink costs are on a par with London.
 Hunting around for cheap eats became a personal challenge.
-Though it’s hard to be disappointed with the quality.
-Romans take lunch more seriously.
+Although it’s hard to be disappointed with the quality and Romans take lunch seriously.

-Coffee is a birthright.
-Drink it espresso style, neat.
-Cappuccino, unless in the morning, is a no-no.
+Coffee is a birthright and etiquette that if not followed may have you receiving the odd glance or two.
+Drink it espresso style, neat and cappuccino, unless it is the morning, is a no-no.

 Romans are stylish and good looking and appear to be quite partial to vintage designer gear.

-Flea markets you can pick up discarded war memorabilia and posters of Mussolini, American 45 records and Burberry coats for under £80.
+At flea markets you can pick up discarded war memorabilia, American 45 records and Burberry coats for under £80.
 Only in Rome.

-It will be no surprise They have great leather, boutiques and high street outlets.
-Max Mara appears to be on most street corners.
+It will be no surprise they have great leather, independent boutiques and high street outlets luxury brands like Max Mara appear to be on most central street corners.

-I stayed in Barberini, inner north west of the city, near the Spanish Steps.
-Close to one of the most worthy galleries - Palazzo Barbirini - hidden gem in the city.
+I stayed in Barberini, inner north west of the city, near the Spanish Steps and close to one of the most worthy galleries - Palazzo Barberini - a hidden gem in the city.

-Mondays are closed.
 I read a guide book that suggested walking around, as an activity for a Monday, or tossing coins into a fountain.
-But walking is the best way to get around, burn off those carbs and get a sense of this city’s scale.
-Though, take heed of the many hustlers selling tat on streets.
-Avoid looking like a tourist and you should fare well.
+However, walking is the best way to get around, burn off those carbs and get a sense of this city’s scale.

 Rome top tips: